 A more robust alternative surfaced: using replication methods in a perpetual storage model.
 Here, data is never deleted, allowing an administrator or app to roll back any object to any version level.
 Ransomware and operator errors are completely mitigated -- though, there is a potential performance hit as a result.
 Perpetual storage systems obviously use more storage than a single current version, but in the bigger picture, the minimum need for just a single replica of the snapshot uses much less capacity than all those weekly and monthly backups.

 There is a difference in who supplies continuous backup versus snapshotting and perpetual storage.
-The first is the domain of the traditional backup software suite, while snapshots have come from OSes and storage appliance vendors.
+The is the domain of the traditional backup software suite, while snapshots have come from OSes and storage appliance vendors.
 This has created some debate about which is the better solution.
 When we look at recovery from ransomware and user error, snapshots have an edge.
 There is no need to translate data, instead just rolling back to a defined recovery point.
 When recovering in the cloud, the same is true.
 Spinning up cloud instances is one potent recovery mechanism if the primary data center is offline; if the snapshot is already available in the cloud of choice, this process can take just minutes.

 Even with snapshots being ahead by a nose, there are still advantages in having a distinct backup/DR tool.
 This brings us to the latest evolution of data backup technologies.
 With backup today viewed as a possibly virtualized service, the reverse thought process is that backed-up data is a viable resource for analytical tasks and such, aimed at mining residual value from the content.
 After all, as we migrate to solid-state storage products, the available storage bandwidth far exceeds the needs for actually doing the backup and snapshot itself.
 This leaves plenty of bandwidth for value-added mining of data.

 Copy data management is key to reducing the amount of storage space.